-Complete your Georgia Articles of Incorporation
+Step 3: Complete your Georgia Articles of Incorporation

 Georgia Articles of Incorporation are the documents used by the state of Georgia to register professional corporations.
 An incorporator is responsible for ensuring a corporation gains legal recognition by filing and submitting the Articles of Incorporation.